Home > Resources for Worship > Services of Worship > this page

 *An alb is an ankle-length robe or tunic in white linen, sometimes roughly woven, tied at the waist by a woven or braided white cord.

-In some contexts, especially in evangelical churches that are not accustomed to such services, some introductory comments explaining the purpose and flow of the service are appropriate.
+In some contexts, especially in some evangelical churches that are not accustomed to such services, some introductory comments explaining the purpose and flow of the service are appropriate.
 Or a short explanation can be included in a worship folder.

 A Service of the Stations of the Cross